Clinical Trials (PDQ®)

 - Zubrod performance status 0-2

-- Serum erythrocyte sedimentation rate, LDH, hemoglobin, albumin, WBC, and lymphocytes measured within the past 28 days
+- Serum erythrocyte sedimentation rate, lactate dehydrogenase (LDH), hemoglobin, albumin, white blood cell count (WBC), and lymphocytes measured within the past 28 days

-- Serum estradiol (women only), testosterone (men only), FSH and LH (both men and women) levels must be drawn within 60 days prior to registration
+- Serum estradiol (women only), testosterone (men only), follicle stimulating hormone (FSH) and luteinizing hormone (LH) (both men and women) levels must be drawn within 60 days prior to registration

 - Not pregnant or nursing